y44k0v/EQ_YKV/README.md

 #### 1 Label

-3 POIs were assigned to the curated data
+3 POIs were assigned to the curated data, distance units are in kilometers.

 Cleaned records: 19871